How to Choose the Best Sunscreen for Your Skin Type

 • Fragrance, even if “natural”

-Sunscreen can be tricky if you break out easily — but skipping it is not the solution.
+Sunscreen can be tricky if you have breakouts easily, but skipping it is not the solution.

 Look for: